-I have had this picture ready for a few days and the post was supposed to go up yesterday morning first thing but the news of Cucumbertown shutting down came along and had me feeling down and out.
+I have had this picture of the pumpkin pancakes ready for a few days and the post was supposed to go up yesterday morning first thing but the news of Cucumbertown shutting down came along and had me feeling down and out.
 Very low on motivation and worried about the next step, I came here multiple times only to go away without typing a word.

 I moved to CT more than an year ago, and the journey with them has been really good so far.
-I love the clean interface, the recipe editor and many more things and just when I thought I had 100% confidence in the system, came the announcement of it’s shutting.
+I love the clean interface, the recipe editor and many more things and just when I thought I had 100% confidence in the system, came the announcement of it shutting down.

 (Do read what Cherian has to say about CT shutting down)